History essay competition

 If you have any questions, or issues, please get in touch with us at firstname.lastname@example.org.

-Please note that we are unfortunately unable to provide feedback on unsuccessful entries.
+Due to the number of entries we get from across the UK, please note that we are unfortunately unable to provide feedback on unsuccessful entries.

 A world-class university – a unique student experience